 Credit: Trish Matheny

 The La Sportiva TX Hike Mid Leather GTX design provides comfort direct from the box.
 The supportive midsole, lightly padded ankle cuff, and spacious toe box create a comfy shoe that's true to size and accommodating for both wide and narrow foot shapes.
+A similar design that features a 100% recycled polyester mesh upper and a supportive midsole is the On Cloudrock Mid Waterproof.
+The Cloudrock combines the best of both worlds when it comes to the comfort of a trail runner along with the rigidity and support of a hiking boot, making it the perfect choice to optimize comfort on everyday trails.

 Credit: Trish Matheny

 A lot of our assessment of comfort comes down to personal preference, but construction, materials, and design all play a strong role here, too.
 Some people find that stiffer soles provide more comfort, while others prefer a more flexible ride.
 For the most part, this comes down to the type of terrain you plan on traveling most in your boots (i.e., talus, smooth trails, mud, steep and rocky, etc.).
 On a smooth dirt path, a boot with a thin sole will likely be sufficient.
 However, in rocky terrain, a thin sole and flexible forefoot may cause pain and sensitivity over time.
 Difficult terrain generally calls for stiff soles, while smoother terrain is best matched with a softer, flexible sole.
+If you find yourself primarily hiking on well-maintained trails, the Topo Athletic Trailventure 2 WP features all day comfort thanks to a flexible design and well-cushioned midsole.

 Adjustability in the lacing system factors into our comfort evaluation as well.
 Being able to lock your foot into place within the boot can increase comfort in difficult terrain, and some lacing systems are better at this than others.
-The Lowa Renegade GTX Mid has an adjustable lacing system that can be tweaked to provide more support in the ankle than the foot.
+The Lowa Renegade Evo GTX Mid has an adjustable lacing system that can be tweaked to provide more support in the ankle than the foot.
 There's a locking mechanism at the flexing part of the foot that leads to more comfort.
 The Salomon Quest 4 Gore-Tex and the La Sportiva Nucleo also feature this lace lock and some seriously substantial laces.
 Again, having adjustability in the midfoot is key for wide-footed hikers, so make sure to check the range of the boots you're considering if your foot shape requires it.

 The La Sportiva Nucleo's tall ankle design offers exceptional support while remaining flexible for natural movement and agility on the trail.